 Kilian is from the North West region of Cameroon, born in 1981 into the family of Mr Ngwainmbi Joseph.
 He is now married with two children.
 After obtaining his advanced Technician Diploma in tendering estimating, quantity surveying and construction management in 2003, Kilian gained employment as a Senior Technician/Quantity Estimator at the Cameroon Baptist Convention.
 In 2010, Kilian obtained an industrial safety Diploma from Natalien Cameroon and continued his services with the Cameroon Baptist Convention health services as a Senior Technician and Procurement Officer.
 In 2012, Kilian was promoted as the Principal of a National apprenticeship and vocational training Centre in Cameroon (under the Cameroon Baptist Convention Health Services) where he worked for one year and later decided to go for a more challenging job before joining Vallis Commodities Ivory Coast Limited as a reporter and administrative assistant in November 2013.
 Kilian was later appointed as Operations Supervisor in January 2015,

 Leonard was born and grew up in Tanzania, where he studied Business Administration at the University of Dodoma.
 After graduating, he worked as a Trainee Loan Officer at Access Bank Tanzania for a year.
-Leonard joined Vallis Tanzania in 2014, and has since held various positions, amongst which: Senior Warehouse Supervisor, Fuel Supervisor, and most recently, Country Supervisor for Madagascar.
+Leonard joined Vallis Tanzania in 2014 and has since held various positions, amongst which: Senior Warehouse Supervisor, Fuel Supervisor, Country Supervisor for Madagascar, and most recently, Country Manager in Tanzania.
 In his spare time, Leonard enjoys listening to music and playing and watching football.

 Matt has lived in Dorset his entire life and recently graduated from the University of the West of England with a First in Human Geography.
 He was attracted to Vallis because of the prospect of working in international finance and dealing with physical commodities.
 Capital markets are his passion and he thoroughly enjoys trying to understand the global macroeconomic environment as well as micro economic equity analysis.
 He also enjoys travelling and experiencing alternative cultures and climates whether that be an expedition across China, an adrenaline fuelled ski trip or business travel in Africa.
 In his free time, Matt enjoys reading and going to be the gym, being a firm believer in the healthy body, healthy mind philosophy.